 The piriformis muscle connects at the back of the body and tends to be tight in people with poor posture.
 It's the muscle that lifts your leg up and out of a car.
 Very often it's involved with pain related to the sciatic nerve as this long thick nerve passes directly in front of or, in some people, even through the piriformis.

 The gluteus maximus, our big butt muscle, is an extensor muscle that runs down the leg.
-The big gluteus maximus helped rotate the pelvis to a neutral position as we came up to stand on two legs.
+The big gluteus maximus helped rotate the pelvis to a neutral position as we came up to stand on two legs (bipedal).

 These are only four pieces to a multifaceted puzzle, but the key to achieving pain-free backbends in yoga is to use all four of these muscles correctly.